-Wireless carriers AT&T Inc. (NYSE:T), Verizon Communications Inc. (NYSE:VZ), Sprint Corp (NYSE:S) and T-Mobile US Inc (NASDAQ:TMUS) all traded lower Monday morning by more than 1.1 percent after Axios reported the Trump administration is considering a nationalized 5G network.
+Wireless carriers AT&T Inc. T, Verizon Communications Inc. VZ, Sprint Corp S and T-Mobile US Inc TMUS all traded lower Monday morning by more than 1.1 percent after Axios reported the Trump administration is considering a nationalized 5G network.
 Height Securities is extremely skeptical the government would make such a drastic move.

 According to Axios, the government could either build its own high-speed mobile network and then charge carriers to use it or allow carriers to continue to build their own 5G networks.